-As a University committed to the Great Commission, the University provides opportunities for spiritual growth and formation through the Office of Spiritual Life.
-The purpose of the Office of Spiritual Life is "Investing in lives to develop followers of Jesus."
+As a University committed to the Great Commission, the University provides opportunities for spiritual growth and formation through the Spiritual Life Office.
+The mission of the Spiritual Life Office is "Investing in lives to develop followers of Jesus."

 California Baptist University requires students to take Bible-based courses in Christian studies.
 However, the University also offers students many opportunities to explore and express the Christian faith.
 Students are encouraged to participate in ways unique to personal needs and interests through regularly scheduled times of spiritual emphasis, Bible studies, worship gatherings, evangelism, ministry teams, community service, and missions.